-Semester Course title & Credits Credi t distributi course Eligibility criteria Pre- requisite
+Semester Course Credits Credit t distributi on of the Eligibility Pre-

+title & course criteria requisite

 Code Lecture Tutorial of the

 course

 I/III/V/VII Essentials 4 3 1 0 Class XII NIL

 of pass

 Economics

 ECON076

-This course will introduce the fundamental concepts of economics, the study of how people manage resources.
+• This course will introduce the fundamental concepts of economics, the study of how people manage resources.
 It contains basic principles of microeconomics (the behaviour of consumers, firms and companies), macroeconomics (national production, employment, inflation and interest rates) and international economics (balance of payment, exchange rate and trade) with graphical illustration and contemporary examples.

-By studying this course, the students will learn to think like an economist and understand how a modern market economy function.
-They will learn about the factors that determine long-run growth and shortterm fluctuations and role of government and financial institutions, so they can better understand how economics applies to the everyday life.
+• By studying this course, the students will learn to think like an economist and understand how a modern market economy function.
+They will learn about the factors that determine long-run growth and short-term fluctuations and role of government and financial institutions, so they can better understand how economics applies to the everyday life.